-NOTE 23 - SUBSEQUENT EVENTS
+NOTE 22 - SUBSEQUENT EVENTS

 Subsequent events are events or transactions that occur after the balance sheet date, but before the financial statements are issued.
 Recognized subsequent events are events or transactions that provided additional evidence about conditions that existed at the balance sheet date, including the estimates inherent in the process of preparing the financial statements.
 Nonrecognized subsequent events are events that provide evidence about conditions that did not exist at the balance sheet date, but arose after the date.
-Management has evaluated subsequent events through May 7, 2020, the date the December 31, 2019 financial statements were available to be issued, and the following event occurred that requires recognition or disclosure:
+Management has evaluated subsequent events through June 28, 2021, the date the December 31, 2020 financial statements were available to be issued, no events occurred that require recognition or disclosure.